brophdawg11/remix-validity-state/README.md

 };
 ```

-This allows us to directly render these attributes via something like `<input {...formValidations.firstName} />`
+This allows us to directly render these attributes onto our HTML inputs via something like `<input name="firstName" {...formValidations.firstName} />`

-#### Provide your validations via FormContext
+#### Provide your validations via `FormContext`

-In order to make these validations easily accessible, we provide them via a context that should wrap your underlying `<form>`:
+In order to make these validations easily accessible, we provide them via context that should wrap your underlying `<form>`:

 ```jsx
 <FormContext.Provider value={{ formValidations }}>